2lian/dynamixel_hotplug_ros2_python/README.md

   - Subscribes to topics `set_joint_A_B_real` transmitting only angle (as `data: Float64`), then repeats onto `set_port_X_mot_Y` using 'angle' and always the same fix value for 'seconds'.

-Terminal log should indicate which USB port is working and detecting which motor.
+Terminal log should indicate which USB port is working and detect motors.
-Unplugging and plugging motor should also display a message.
+Unplugging and plugging motors should also display a message.

 # Commands example
 ## Controller node